Ukraine steelmen hold their ground as frontline marches towards port

 Two days ago, a coastguard boat was sunk off the coast just 30 km (19 miles) away.

-Ukrainian troops and residents from Mariupol have been digging trenches and setting up gun emplacements, reinforcing defences for a Russian-backed attack.
+Ukrainian troops and residents from Mariupol have been digging trenches and setting up gun emplacements, reinforcing defenses for a Russian-backed attack.
 Meanwhile, the steelmen take pride in keeping the plant running.

 "We are maintaining production, while people are shooting at each other only kilometers away," said Ilarionov.
 "One shell, only one explosion on a high-voltage power line and that's it.
 It will all be brought to a standstill."